Our Mission

 Empowering with Awareness

-- Working to spread research based, medically accepted information that identifies dyslexia and proven interventions
+- Working to spread research based, evidence based and scientifically accepted information that identifies dyslexia and proven, evidence based interventions and teacher training

 - Reaching out to policy makers to inform them of the number of students failing or struggling with dyslexia